CyCraft/magnetar/docs/docs-main/plugins/index.md

 ## Firestore

 Use the Firestore plugin if you use Cloud Firestore.
+This plugin wraps the `firebase` JS SDK for use in the browser.

 > documentation WIP